Koenkk/zigbee2mqtt.io/docs/devices/SPLZB-132.md

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*

+* `ac_frequency_precision`: Number of digits after decimal point for ac_frequency, takes into effect on next report of device.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

 * `power_calibration`: Calibrates the power value (percentual offset), takes into effect on next report of device.
 The value must be a number.